Close up of researcher working with samples in a lab

 Professor Tate and his team recently found that mice lacking a protein called Rab27 were less likely to have breast cancer spread to other organs.
 For the first time, Professor Tate and his team found a way to block Rab27 with drugs and believe this has potential as a new treatment to stop breast cancer spreading.

-Dr De Vita now aims to develop these new drugs further, and will test how well they can target Rab27 and block it in cells in the lab.
+The researchers now aim to develop these new drugs further, and will test how well they can target Rab27 and block it in cells in the lab.
 The team hope this will reveal important new insights into the role of Rab27 in the spread of breast cancer, and lay the groundwork for future trials blocking Rab27.

 Become a Curestarter and help us fund the next pioneering research project.